Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/tinysplat/index.md

 Now that we have some images, the position and rotation of the cameras, where the image was taken and the priors point cloud, the real training begins.

 It works very similar as in neural networks, where we have a set of parameters that needs to optimized using some gradient descent algorithm such as SGD.
 In this case all gaussians are initialized with the color and point in 3D space provided by the SfM algorithm.
-The scale and rotations are initialized as standard values such as 1 or similar.
+The scale and rotations are initialized as standard values such as 1.

-During training we use these values to create and project these images onto the screen in a **differentiable manner**.
+During training we use these values to create and project the Gaussians onto the screen in a **differentiable manner**.
 This will produce some strange images at first, by projecting all the gaussians to the screen that is orientated and positioned in the same way as the way the image was taken.

 This way we have a reference of what the image should be at that position, and what we actually get from the "splatting" process.
 Now you might have understood already, we can calculate a **loss** or **difference** in similarity between the two images.
 There are 2 ways this difference is computed, and usually is a combination of different losses such as f1 loss, and SSIM loss, where $\lambda$ is a parameter used to balance the two accuracies.